renepacchaux/huntington-bank-pavilion/README.md

 # Outdoor Music Venue

 ## Navigating Northerly Island
-I was eager to see the successful conclusion to this project.
-We had two weeks.
+I was eager to see the successful conclusion of this project.
+We had two week to finish.

 ### Project Challenge
 How do we improve the experience of going to an outdoor show?